All Episodes

 It matters for our families, our communities, and our country and the world.

-I mean, she's making Jeb Bush look like the Energizer Bunny.
+I mean, she's making Jeb Bush look like the energizer bunny.

-Now she's promising to come out swinging when she debates Donald Trump six days from now.
+Now, she's promising to come out swinging when she debates Donald Trump six days from now.

-She says she's not going to take any insults lying down, which begs the question what about her insults?
+She says she's not going to take any insults lying down, which begs the question: what about her insults?

 Let's see.

-She's talked about Trump supporters as being the basket of deplorables and all the ads that Trump's a clansman and a racist and a bigot and a homophobe and Islamophobe and they're irredeemable and basket of deplorables and all this crap.
+She's talked about Trump supporters as being the basket of deplorables and all the ads that Trump's a Klansman and a racist and a bigot and a homophobe and Islamophobe and they're irredeemable and basket of deplorables and all this crap.

 He made the big mistake.